holchan/AutomaLarWEB/.roo/rules-doc&adr/instructions.md

 **General Guidelines for ADR Creation/Update:**
 - **Clarity and Conciseness:** Use precise language.
 Avoid jargon where possible, or define it.
 - **Objectivity:** Present information fairly, especially when discussing options and consequences.
 - **Immutability (for Accepted ADRs):** Once an ADR is "Accepted," its core decision should not be changed.
 If the decision needs to evolve, create a *new* ADR that supersedes the old one.
-The old ADR's status is then updated to "Superseded by ADR-NNN."
+The old ADR's status is then updated to "Superseded by ADR-NNNN."
 - **Focus:** Each ADR addresses *one* significant decision.
 If multiple related decisions are being made, create separate ADRs.
 - **Query Existing Knowledge:** Before proposing a new ADR, you should (if technically possible for you, Roo) query the existing ADRs and relevant documentation to see if this decision or a similar one has already been addressed or if there's conflicting information.
 Highlight any such findings.
 - **When in doubt, ask for clarification from the human developer before finalizing an ADR.**